im-trs/email-agents/README.md

 - All API keys are stored in the `.env` file (not in Git)
 - The `.gitignore` file prevents sensitive data from being committed
+- For highly sensitive emails, use local LLMs instead of sending data to external APIs

 ## 🤝 Contributing